Kushagra-Yadav/GFG-POTD/README.md

 }}

 {{
+18-02-2024
+Look for leaf node and add it to global variable if is leaf node in traveseral }}

+{{
 18-01-2024
 For all elements of gallery find the min and max range.If g[i]==-1 insert 1e9 as max and min as it is out of range than input size.